Currently the following port properties are available -

 Example: There are 2 streams - TCP and UDP, the TCP stream configured to send at the rate of 10 packets/sec and the UDP stream configured to send at the rate of 5 packets/sec.
 In interleaved streams transmit mode, 15 packets will be sent per second, of which 10 packets will be TCP and 5 will be UDP.

-Starting version 0.7, you can "reserve" ports that you are using - once reserved, other agents that connect to the same drone controller will see your name against the port.
+Starting version 0.7, you can "reserve" ports that you are using - once reserved, other controllers that connect to the same drone agent will see your name against the port.
 If a port is reserved by someone else, you can "force-reserve" it.

 Note that reserving a port does NOT restrict others from changing any attributes of the port or even the streams configured on the port.
 Users are still expected to be cooperative and play nice with each other.